 This pattern of lung cancer presentation has been reported to represent less than 4% of all lung tumors 1,2.
 These lesions have been reported to be missed in about a fifth of cases on retrospective analysis 3,5.

 They are commonly asymptomatic and discovered either incidentally or during active lung cancer screening.

 There are two acknowledged theories of lung cancers related to cystic airspaces:

-- tumours arising at the interface between the normal parenchyma and the fibrotic/distorted cystic airspace 1,2
+- tumors arising at the interface between the normal parenchyma and the fibrotic/distorted cystic airspace 1,2

-- microscopic tumour cell growth obstructs a small distal airway and induces the formation of visible cysts on CT due to a check-valve mechanism
+- microscopic tumor cell growth obstructs a small distal airway and induces the formation of visible cysts on CT due to a check-valve mechanism

-- with the tumour progression, a solid soft-tissue component may become evident on follow-up imaging, and thus this is commonly identified retrospectively
+- with the tumor progression, a solid soft-tissue component may become evident on follow-up imaging, and thus this is commonly identified retrospectively

 The pre-existent "cystic airspace" itself can have different histological features depending on background lung disease.
 The lung cancer components, although capable of being histological type, are predominantly non-small-cell adenocarcinoma.